argyleink/Imager.js/strategy.md

 - Use grunt-responsive-images for image generation based on a source directory of them
 - Use Imager.js (to be implemented) for the runtime handling of image hot-swapping

+Why not srcset/Picturefill polyfills:

+- Having reviewed the polyfills for these implementations, the cons outweigh the pros at this point.
+You either take performance hits or have to deal with 2x image requests, which is counter-intuitive.
+I'd prefer to just use srcset on its own, but other than WebKit other browsers have yet to implement at this point.